-Name Range Step Description ICOL> (49OL) condition 0: Normal 1: Start 2: Trip 3: Blocked - Displays status of the protection function.
-Expected operating time -1800.0001800.000s 0.005s Displays the expected operating time when a fault occurs.
-When IDMT mo is used, the expected operating time depends on the measured highest ph current value.
+Name Range Step Description Expected operating time -1800.0001800.000s 0.005s Displays the expected operating time when a fault occurs.
+When IDMT mode is used, the expected operating time depends on the measured highest phase current value.
 If the measured current changes during a fault, the expected operating time changes accordingly.
 Time remaining to trip 0.0001800.000s 0.005s When the function has detected a fault and counts down time towards a trip, this displays how much time is left before tripping occurs.
-I meas /I set at the moment 0.001250.00 0.01 The ratio between the highest measured phase current and the pick-up value.
+I {meas} /I {set} at the moment 0.001250.00 0.01 The ratio between the highest measured phase current and the pick-up value.